 From butterfly attractors to herbal tea, verbena does a lot more than sit, look pretty and survive droughts.
 These pretty flowers can also attract hummingbirds and other bright birds to fill your yard.
 Several species of verbena oil are good enough to trade, and are even used in expensive perfumes and candles.

 Now you have a good list to start from when planning out your garden and landscaping whether your humid land is sunny or shady -- and even if it's not so humid.
-For more ideas, take a walk around the neighborhood to see what your neighbors are planting after you visit the links on the next page.
+For more ideas, take a walk around the neighborhood to see what your neighbors are planting after you visit the links below.